CMS Energy (NYSE:CMS) Releases FY25 Earnings Guidance

 CMS Energy (NYSE:CMS – Get Free Report) issued an update on its FY25 earnings guidance on Thursday morning.
-The company provided EPS guidance of $3.52 to $3.58 for the period, compared to the consensus EPS estimate of $3.59.
+The company provided earnings per share guidance of $3.52 to $3.58 for the period, compared to the consensus earnings per share estimate of $3.59.
 CMS Energy also updated its FY 2024 guidance to 3.290-3.350 EPS.

-CMS Energy (NYSE:CMS – Get Free Report) last posted its quarterly earnings results on Thursday, October 31st.
-The utilities provider reported $0.84 EPS for the quarter, beating the consensus estimate of $0.78 by $0.06.
-The company had revenue of $1.74 billion during the quarter, compared to analysts’ expectations of $1.88 billion.
+CMS Energy (NYSE:CMS – Get Free Report) last issued its earnings results on Thursday, October 31st.
+The utilities provider reported $0.84 earnings per share (EPS) for the quarter, topping the consensus estimate of $0.78 by $0.06.
 CMS Energy had a return on equity of 12.81% and a net margin of 14.01%.
-The firm’s revenue was up 4.2% on a year-over-year basis.
-During the same quarter in the previous year, the business earned $0.61 EPS.
-As a group, analysts anticipate that CMS Energy will post 3.33 earnings per share for the current fiscal year.
+The firm had revenue of $1.74 billion for the quarter, compared to analysts’ expectations of $1.88 billion.
+During the same period in the previous year, the firm posted $0.61 earnings per share.
+The business’s revenue was up 4.2% compared to the same quarter last year.
+As a group, equities analysts predict that CMS Energy will post 3.33 earnings per share for the current year.

 CMS Energy Increases Dividend